 La posada is a uniquely Mexican form of la novena de navidad, the nine-day Catholic prayer cycle that leads up to Christmas.
+It starts on December 16.

 It combines Christmas caroling, nativity plays, eating and drinking with a piñata party for the kids.
 The tradition also honors Huitzilopochtli, the national god of the Aztecs (Mexicas).